 Some seeds thrive first on container gardens before they are transplanted to the ground while some others do better when they are planted directly on the ground.

 Ensure you water the plant as and when due.
 This will help in bolstering photosynthesis via the transformation of sunlight into aiding food growth.

 If the seeds and fruit you planted are susceptible to pest attacks, consider covering them up using fine mesh cover or polythene.

 - Harvest and Eat

 It is time to enjoy your hard work.
 Note that you may have to wait a little while longer if the crops are the type that needs more time before being harvested.

 You now have your homegrown food to enjoy!

 Growing Your Food Helps the Environment

 Our environment has continually suffered many issues since carbon emission became intensive.
-The prices of foods in the grocery stores tend to be on the high-end because of the funds invested into them.
+The prices of foods in the grocery stores tend to be on the high-end because of the funds invested in them.
 There is also a cause of concern over the health status of such foods considering the synthetic fertilizers used in growing them.

 Nevertheless, you will be helping the environment and yourself when you grow your foods.
-You do that in many ways, such as monitoring the fertilizers that go into the growth of the foods to producing the amount of food you can consume.
+You do that in many ways, such as monitoring the fertilizers that go into the growth of the foods to produce the amount of food you can consume.